maxio-com/stoplight-platform-developer-docs/docs/basics/Subscriptions.md

 ### Coupons

 Are you looking to offer current or potential customers a discount?
-Chargify handles all of your promotional codes, discounts, and coupons with ease.
+Advanced Billing handles all of your promotional codes, discounts, and coupons with ease.
 Simply name the promotion, set your desired promo code, and enter the discount.
 You even have the power to control the expiration date and how long the promotion runs for in conjunction with your products.

 Let's create a coupon that we can then use when creating our next subscription.